esha/Eventi/README.md

 ## Motive

 * The JavaScript community lives on event-based development.
-* Application events (aka custom events) are recommended but rarely/poorly used.
+* Application events (aka custom events) are recommended but rarely/poorly used in webapps.
 * Environment events get simple types and rich data, not the mushed-up 'nounVerbAdjective' types most heavy app-event users resort to.
 * App events deserve to be on an "even tier" with environment events.
 * Support for event handling in general is ripe for innovation.